Turkish premier brands protesters extremists

 The unrest delivered a blow to Turkish financial markets that have thrived under Erdogan.
 Shares fell more than 10 percent and the lira dropped to 16-month lows.

-Since taking office in 2002, Erdogan has curtailed the power of the army, which ousted four governments in the second half of the 20th century and which hanged and jailed many, including a prime minister.
+Since taking office in 2002, Erdogan has dramatically cut back the power of the army, which ousted four governments in the second half of the 20th century and which hanged and jailed many, including a prime minister.
 In 1997 Turkey's first Islamist government was eased from office by the military.

 Hundreds of officers, including top generals, as well as journalists and intellectuals have been jailed over an alleged coup plot against Erdogan.
 The wind of change has swept also through the judiciary.
 Where Erdogan was jailed in the late 1990s for promoting Islamism by reciting a poem, a musician was recently jailed for blasphemy after mocking religion in a tweet.